executablebooks/sphinx-examples/README.md

 A small Sphinx extension to create examples of source markup and the result of rendering it in your documentation.
 This is useful if you wish to demonstrate the functionality of a new directive or role in Sphinx.

+🚨**This is very alpha software**🚨: It is packaged primarily for convience and not heavily tested.
+Use at your own risk!

 ## Installation

 You can install `sphinx-demo` with `pip`: